kyle-n/kyle-n.github.io/_posts/2022-05-23-why-use-small-components.md

 As an [Angular consultant](https://www.bitovi.com/frontend-javascript-consulting/angular-consulting), one of my favorite tricks to rapidly improve client code is to **make the components smaller**.

-On a recent client project, it let me reduce calls to a complex function from 223,000 per render to 1,200.
+On a recent client project, implementing best practices let me reduce calls to a complex function from 223,000 per render to 1,200.
 Smaller components make better, faster UIs.

 ## Background